itsdouges/react-best-modal/README.md

 render(<App />, appRoot);
 ```

-**NOTE**: It is _required_ that you have an element inside your modal that is focusable.
-Essentially, any input or button.
+**NOTE**: Make sure you have an element inside your modal that is focusable.
+Essentially, any input, button, or element with `tabIndex="0"`.
+This is to ensure focus is set correctly inside the modal - while this isn't enforced, it's strongly advised.

 ## Styling

 It's up to you to style and position your modal.
 Want to disable scrolling content behind your modal?
 You have to do it yourself.
-[There's an example implementation here.](https://madou.github.io/react-best-modal/?selectedKind=BestModal&selectedStory=disable%20body%20scroll&)
+[There's an example implementation here.](https://madou.github.io/react-best-modal/?selectedKind=Styling&selectedStory=and%20finally%20also%20disabling%20body%20from%20scrolling%20behind)

 ### Transitions

 `react-best-modal` works perfectly with [`ReactTransitionGroup`](https://reactcommunity.org/react-transition-group/).

-## Even.
-More.
-Accessible.
+## Accessibility

 If you're driving home for the ultimate accessible modal, make sure to use `aria-labelledby` and `aria-describedby`, for title and description of the modal, like so: